Personal Support Worker

 |PSHS-126||PSW Community Practice||Morningside Campus|

-- This Personal Support Worker (PSW) program will reflect the latest practices and policies in the field.
+- This Personal Support Worker (PSW) program reflects the latest practices and policies in the field.

-- Students will spend 14 weeks gaining extensive practical experience by working with teams in hospitals, long-term care institutions and in the community.
+- You spend 14 weeks gaining extensive practical experience by working with teams in hospitals, long-term care institutions and in the community.

 - Many of Centennial College's PSW students have been offered employment in the agencies in which they completed their placements.

-- With one instructor to each small group of students partaking in clinical placement, learners will have the support necessary to learn and grow, and practice the skills learned during semester one labs.
+- With one instructor to each small group of students partaking in clinical placement, you have the support necessary to learn and grow, and practice the skills learned during Semester 1 labs.

 - Faculty members are experienced, caring and supportive.